 - license revocation.

-But note that the convicted contractor is entitled to an administrative hearing before the CSLB can take any form of disciplinary action.
+Note that the convicted contractor may have an administrative hearing before the CSLB can take any form of disciplinary action.
 The hearing is conducted before an administrative law judge (ALJ) and is held at the Office of Administrative Hearings (OAH).

 Under California law, an OAH administrative hearing is like a mini court trial, with: